djlancelot/djlancelot.github.io/_posts/2019-11-10-weighted-levenshtein-distance.md

 date:   2019-11-10 23:43:06 -0800
 categories: datascience
 ---
-In this post I'll introduce a two new variants for the [Damerau–Levenshtein distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) calculation &mdash; specifically for an extended version of the Wagner–Fischer algorithm &mdash; to dynamically change the cost of the edit step based on the position of the changes.
+In this post, I'll introduce two new variants for the [Damerau–Levenshtein distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) calculation &mdash; specifically for an extended version of the Wagner–Fischer algorithm &mdash; to dynamically change the cost of the edit step based on the position of the changes.

 ## Summary of the Damerau-Levenshtein distance

-The [Wagner–Fischer algorithm](https://en.wikipedia.org/wiki/Wagner%E2%80%93Fischer_algorithm) calculates the edit disance between two strings.
-It is a dynamic programming algorithm that uses an m by n matrix to calculate the edit distance in between two words $w_{1}$ and $w_{2}$.
+The [Wagner–Fischer algorithm](https://en.wikipedia.org/wiki/Wagner%E2%80%93Fischer_algorithm) calculates the edit distance between two strings.
+It is a dynamic programming algorithm that uses an m by n matrix to calculate the edit distance between two words $w_{1}$ and $w_{2}$.
 For the original Levenshtein distance there are 3 kinds of operations available for two characters in the string:
 - **Deletion** (Transformation from main to man by removing the *i* character)
 - **Insertion** (Transformation from man to main by inserting the *i* character)
-- **Sustitution** (Transformation from main to gain by modifying the leading *m* character to *g*)
+- **Substitution** (Transformation from main to gain by modifying the leading *m* character to *g*)

 The Damerau–Levenshtein variant introduces one more operation, which is the **transposition** of the characters.
 The changes presented in this post were implemented on the Damerau–Levenshtein variant, but can be implemented for the original [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) metric by removing the additional operation from the code.

 The Damerau–Levenshtein distance provides the edit distance between two strings based on the 4 operations mentioned above.
-For example the edit distance between the words *Martha* and *Marha* is 1, because with the removal of the *t* character (or the addition of it) the other string can be generated.
+For example, the edit distance between the words *Martha* and *Marha* is 1, because with the removal of the *t* character (or the addition of it) the other string can be generated.
 The edit distance for *Main* and *Gain* is also 1 as the *M* can be substituted by a *G* or vice versa to generate one word from the other.
 This metric is used for correcting typing errors in texts.
 The typed word is matched against a vocabulary and the word with the lowest Levenshtein distance is suggested as a correction for the word.

 The distance can be normalized between 0 and 1 by dividing the distance by the length of the longest character.
 In the $D$ m by n matrix determined by the Wagner-Fischer algorithm this value is